Abusagit/DMoN_for_HiC/README.md

 ## Example usage

-This code will work on contact map woth features and graph structure encoded in `.npz` format, store output in `dmon.tsv`.
+This code will work on contact map with features and graph structure encoded in `.npz` format, store output in `dmon.tsv`.
 It will be suitable for AMBER usage:

 ```python